rogerkeays/unchecked/README.md

 There is currently no IDE support for *Unchecked*.
 Contributions are welcome.
 If you cannot contribute code, please consider [funding this feature on Patreon](https://patreon.com/Jamaica440).

-Intellij users can also follow [this proposal to allow disabling of checked exceptions](https://youtrack.jetbrains.com/issue/IDEA-325616/Support-Java-checked-exceptions-as-unchecked-exception-feature-improve-compatibility-with-Kotlin).

 ## Known Issues

   * If you are using *Unchecked* with [Fluent](https://github.com/rogerkeays/fluent), we recommend you specify the `-Xplugin:unchecked` option first, as this is how it is tested.
 You will also need at least JDK 11 or newer.